le-nn/memento/README.md

 # License
-Designed with ♥ le-nn.
+Designed with ♥ by le-nn.
 Licensed under the MIT License.